-A regular twice-monthly, remote meeting of the Chemung County Master Gardeners.
+A regular monthly, remote meeting of the Chemung County Master Gardeners.

 The Master Gardener Program is a national program of trained volunteers who work in partnership with their county Cooperative Extension office to expand educational outreach throughout the community by providing home gardeners with research-based information.

 Master Gardener volunteers educate home gardeners, youth in schools and after school programs, community gardeners, and consumers of horticulture products.
 Neighbors teach neighbors about landscape, fruit, vegetables, herbs, beneficial and harmful insects, plant diseases, integrated pest management, wildlife, soils, composting and much more.